KaiPereira/build-a-devboard/JOURNAL.md

 ![Pasted image 20250929211118.png](journal/Pasted%20image%2020250929211118.png)

-The headers will be facing the other way and you can't see the USB-C because it doesn't have a 3D model, but this is how your PCB will look!
+The headers will be facing the other way and you can't see the USB-C because it doesn't have a 3D model, but this is how your PCB will look.
+If you want the header pins to actually be right, you might be able to flip them on your PCB, or double tap the footprint and directly change it!
 Pretty cool huh, but you know what would make it even cooler... **Art!**

 ## Working on silkscreen